 One of the most imposing features of Rabat is St Paul’s Church.
 It’s located in the heart of the town and is one of the many churches in Rabat, Malta that are open to visitors throughout the day.
 The current church was built in the 17th century but others have stood on this site hundreds of years prior to the current one.
 It’s a beautiful church inside so if the doors are open make sure you pop your head in for a quick look.

-Rabat’s main attraction, and the reason why so many tourists the town, is St Paul’s Catacombs.
-The catacombs form part of a large burial ground that would have been used by the Byzantines, Punics, and Romans making this site as one of the earliest pieces of evidence of Christiainty on the island of Malta.
+Rabat’s main attraction, and the reason why so many tourists visit the town, is St Paul’s Catacombs.
+The catacombs form part of a large burial ground that would have been used by the Byzantines, Punics, and Romans.
+This makes it one of the earliest pieces of evidence of Christiainty on the island of Malta.
 The burial site was first used around the 3rd century BC and this typical Roman underground cemetery was in use until at least the 7th century AD.
 Parts of it were even reused in the 13th century.

 St Paul’s Catacombs in Rabat are by no means small.
 We spent at least 2 hours here going up and down the various entrances to the catacombs which were used by a number of different religions and groups.
 There are information boards set up outside each catacomb entrance so you know what to look for inside as well as a small museum when you first enter the complex.
 It’s a fascinating place to visit and for only €6.00 you definitely get your money’s worth.